 This means that political data scientists need to be flexible and adaptable.
 They need to be able to prototype new models and experiment with different approaches rapidly.
 You think on your feet is critical in this field.

-One of the biggest challenges facing political data scientists is that the data landscape is constantly changing.
+One of the political data scientists’ most significant challenges is that the data landscape is constantly changing.
 New data sources are continually created, and old data sources are frequently updated or discontinued.

 The political landscape is constantly changing, and so is the data landscape.
 Political data scientists need to be updated with the latest changes in the political and data landscapes to succeed.